-A Papillon criminal defense lawyer at Berry Law can fight to protect your rights throughout the legal process.
+A Papillion criminal defense lawyer at Berry Law can fight to protect your rights throughout the legal process.
 By working with a talented criminal defense attorney, you can increase your chances of obtaining a more favorable outcome or having your charges dismissed.

-Common Criminal Offenses in Papillon
+Common Criminal Offenses in Papillion

-Criminal charges in Papillon can range from misdemeanors to felonies.
+Criminal charges in Papillion can range from misdemeanors to felonies.
 A misdemeanor conviction usually carries little to no jail time and small fines, while a felony conviction will typically have long prison sentences and steep fines.
 For serious crimes, such as murder, a conviction can ultimately lead to the death penalty.

-Common misdemeanor crimes that a Papillon attorney from Berry Law can fight include drug possession, DUIs, disturbing the peace, and third-degree assault.
+Common misdemeanor crimes that a Papillion attorney from Berry Law can fight include drug possession, DUIs, disturbing the peace, and third-degree assault.
 Felony crimes include kidnapping, assault, sexual assault, certain drug charges, forgery, and murder.

 Misdemeanor Versus Felony Penalties